MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Remove-AzureRmTrafficManagerEndpoint.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmTrafficManagerEndpoint** cmdlet removes an endpoint from azure_2 Traffic Manager.
+The **Remove-AzureRmTrafficManagerEndpoint** cmdlet removes an endpoint from Azure Traffic Manager.

 This cmdlet commits each change to the Traffic Manager service.
 To remove multiple endpoints from a local Traffic Manager profile object and commit changes in a single operation, use the Remove-AzureRmTrafficManagerEndpointConfig cmdlet.